 At the preschool level, wearing a face covering is not required.

-For more information, refer to the fact sheet (PDF 252 Kb) on wearing face coverings in various contexts, which complies with the guidelines that are in force until March 7, 2021.
+For more information, refer to the fact sheet (PDF 663 Kb) on wearing face coverings in various contexts, which complies with the guidelines that are in force.

 Organization at the secondary level is based on the same principle as that applied in elementary school, meaning that schedules for courses and special pedagogical projects are adjusted so that stable class groups can be maintained.
 Physical distancing is not required between students in the same stable class group.
 All subjects are taught within that same stable class group (including Arts Education and Physical Education and Health).
 Teachers move between rooms according to the subject they are teaching, whereas students remain in the same room.

-Secondary school student must continue to wear a procedural mask at all times when in classrooms, when circulating in the school and on school grounds, and when using school transportation.
+Secondary school students must continue to wear a procedural mask at all times when in classrooms, when circulating in the school and on school grounds, and when using school transportation.

-For more information on wearing face coverings and procedural masks, see the information sheet on wearing face coverings and procedural masks in various contexts (PDF 252 Kb), which complies with the guidelines that are in force until March 7, 2021..
+For more information on wearing face coverings and procedural masks, see the information sheet on wearing face coverings and procedural masks in various contexts (PDF 663 Kb), which outlines the guidelines that are in force.

 Measures to ensure student success